logaretm/vee-validate/docs/content/tutorials/basics.md

 <doc-tip type="danger" title="Component Registration">

-It might be necessary to rename the `Form` and `Field` components to something else to avoid conflicting with HTML native elements tag names, while this will work fine in [Vue's single file components (SFCs)](https://v3.vuejs.org/guide/single-file-component.html) because the compiler is able to determine which one to render, but in native browser environment the `Form` will still render the native HTML counterpart because HTML is case-insensitive.
+It might be necessary to rename the `Form` and `Field` components to something else to avoid conflicting with HTML native elements tag names, while this will work fine in [Vue's single-file components (SFCs)](https://v3.vuejs.org/guide/single-file-component.html) because the compiler can determine which one to render, but in the native browser environment, the `Form` will still render the native HTML counterpart because HTML is case-insensitive.

 </doc-tip>

 Another distinction is that the `.prevents` modifier is removed, this is because the `Form` component does that automatically for you since you won't be listening to the `submit` event unless you want to handle it in JavaScript.
-And lastly, it sends all the fields values to your submit handler and that saves you the need to use `v-model` to bind your inputs.
+And lastly, it sends all the fields' values to your submit handler and that saves you the need to use `v-model` to bind your inputs.

-Similarly the `Field` component also accepts an `as` prop that allows it to render any type of input, in our case we still want it to render an `input` element.
+Similarly, the `Field` component also accepts an `as` prop that allows it to render any type of input, in our case we still want it to render an `input` element.

 This is all the boilerplate necessary to prepare your forms for validation, all that remains is to add validation rules to validate the input as currently it doesn't have any rules and will still submit in any case.